Zanzibar beach holidays, Stone Town tours and spice plantations

 Best Time To Visit

-The best time to visit Zanzibar is from June to October during the cool, dry months of spring.
-Another popular time to visit this tropical island is from December to February when it's hot and dry.
+The best time to visit Zanzibar is June to October during the cool, dry season.
+Another excellent window is December to February, when conditions are hot and dry—ideal for beach holidays and island-hopping.

 Worst Time